V-Cent/TTE/docs/tech/todps2.md

 #### Infinite Swordian Points
 :::

-"Cave Queen" (Stan), "Cave Head" (Lion), "Caves Well" (Philia) monsters in the Definite Strike arena award Swordian Points when defeated on Hard or higher (TODO test).
+"Cave Queen" (Stan), "Cave Head" (Lion), "Caves Well" (Philia) monsters in the Definite Strike arena award Swordian Points when defeated on Hard or higher.
 Can easily be exploited for max Swordian Points.

 ### Minor Combat Glitches